nroi/flexo/README.md

 * If you're bothered by slow mirrors: Instead of manually maintaining a `mirrorlist`, Flexo automatically chooses a low-latency mirror for you and switches to another mirror if the selected mirror turns out to be slow.
+In addition, Flexo uses multiple mirrors for parallel downloads, which can increase download speeds substantially if you use Pacman's `ParallelDownloads`   setting.
 * If you have multiple machines running ArchLinux, and you don't want each machine to download and store the packages: You can just set flexo as your new ArchLinux mirror so that no file needs to be downloaded more often than once.